 Community property laws in Texas

-The burden is on either you or your spouse when trying to prove that property is separately owned.
-Otherwise, all property is presumed to be owned by you and your spouse together.
-This means it is subject to being divided in the divorce either by a family court judge or by you and your spouse in negotiations.
+Either you or your spouse bears the burden of proving property is separately owned.
+Otherwise, all property is presumed to be jointly owned.
+Consequently, it’s subject to division in divorce proceedings, either by a family court judge or through negotiation between you and your spouse.
 It is important to understand that the law will aim to divide the property in a divorce equitably.
 This means that fairness and even division based on the circumstances of your case will be the baseline assumption.

 These are just the sort of assets and pieces of property that most of us have, period; some of you will have additional assets, and many more will have debts that may be part of the community estate.
-For all these reasons, it is vitally important that you and your attorney organize your property, determine an estimate of the value and then work with each other to figure out how you see the property is divided up in a perfect world.
-There are no guarantees as to how property will be divided.
+For these reasons, it’s crucial for you and your attorney to organize your property, estimate its value, and collaborate on how you envision its division ideally.
+However, there are no guarantees regarding how property will be divided.
 However, you can begin to determine how you best see the property divided and then go from there based on the circumstances of your case.

 What role will the circumstances of your case play in how property is divided?

-Everything being equal, you can anticipate marital property is divided up fairly equally between you and your spouse in the divorce.
-Of course, your divorce will have certain circumstances at play that are unique to you and your spouse's marriage and your family's life.
-As a result, it would be unfair to assume that property will be divided exactly right down the middle.
-Even if you consider your life to be rather mundane or average, the simple truth is that everyone's lives have factors and circumstances that will play a role in how their Community property is divided if they get a divorce.
+All else being equal, you can expect marital property to be divided fairly evenly between you and your spouse during the divorce.
+Of course, your divorce will have certain circumstances at play that are unique to you and your spouse’s marriage and your family’s life.
+Consequently, assuming property will be divided evenly down the middle would be unfair.
+Even in seemingly ordinary circumstances, everyone’s lives entail factors that influence the division of their Community property in a divorce.

 First, let's consider the circumstances involved in your family.
 The most crucial distinction you can make when a divorce is whether or not you have children.
 Having children means considering additional considerations when dividing up your largest asset in all likelihood: your family home.
 The simple truth is that many families value consistency and stability for their children over factors like what is in everyone's best interests financially.
 This means that rather than selling a family home after divorce, you and your family may choose to remain in the home to provide your children with some sense of normalcy after the case.